-Recalculations were performed for 2020 to reflect updated caprolactam production data from the American Chemistry Council's Guide to the Business of Chemistry (ACC 2022).
-State-level emissions increased by 9% for Texas and Virginia compared to the previous national Inventory.
+Recalculations were also performed for 2020 and 2021 to reflect updated caprolactam production data from the American Chemistry Council's Guide to the Business of Chemistry (ACC 2023).
+Compared to the previous Inventory, national annual N2O emissions decreased by 2% in 2020 and 2021, with a corresponding percent decrease in Texas and Virginia in 2020 and 2021.